-Loki and Rudra even share a similar appearance, both described as youthful and rather fiery and they also share the same star – Sirius.
+Loki and Rudra share a similar appearance, both described as youthful, handsome and rather fiery, and they also share the same star – Sirius.

 In Scandinavia Sirius is known as Lokabrenna – or Loki’s Torch, while in Sanskrit it’s name is Mrgavyadha or Lubdhaka – Deer Hunter or Hunter and it represents Rudra (Shiva).
 Sirius being the brightest star in the sky was used to represent God (as Rudra).
 Some believe that human life as we know it has originated from the star Sirius, and thus it makes sense that Sirius is connected to an ancient God like Rudra, who is thought to be the father of mankind.